TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/QuickInstall/TheInstallTool/Index.rst

 #. **The basic installation is now complete!**

-After you finished the basic installation procedure, TYPO3 is working and the most appropriate settings will have been made for you.
-You will get redirected to the Backend and can log in with your admin user.
+After the basic installation procedure is complete, TYPO3 will be working and the most appropriate settings will have been made for you.
+You will get redirected to the Backend and can log in with your admin user account.

-If you later want to make changes to your installation settings, use the "Install Tool".
+If you want to make changes to your installation settings at a later date, use the "Install Tool".
 You can find more information in the section "In-Depth Installation", subsection ":ref:`the-install-tool-in-depth`" below.